Christian9312/gateway-web-api/README.md

 This repository contains an xUnit.NET test library.
-Change directory to the tests directory (\gateway-api-tests)
+Change directory to the tests directory (src\gateway-api-tests)

 ### Restore command